 Shooting in spurts, you can capture gestures and looks that would be impossible with a single shot.
 Burst shooting at concerts is 100% recommended.

 Lenses for concert photography

 70 – 200 mm

-One of the most versatile, you can find it for all brands, remember to look for the one that is compatible with your mount, Canon, Nikon, Sony, Pentax, etc. to see the price.
+One of the most versatile, you can find it for all brands, remember to look for the one compatible with your mount, Canon, Nikon, Sony, Pentax, etc., to see the price.